KunihiroS/study_papers/A_Study_on_the_Hierarchical_Structure_of_Knowledge_and_the_Cognition_of_Ignorance/reviews/revision_plan_12.md

 $$K_n = \frac{|\{w' : w R_n w' \land \text{State}_n(w') = \text{State}_n(w_0)\}| - |\{w' : w R_n w' \land \text{State}_n(w') \neq \text{State}_n(w_0)\}|}{|\{w' : w R_n w'\}|}$$

 This yields $K_n = +1$ when all accessible worlds match actuality, $K_n = -1$ when none do.

+**Note**: This proportion-based formulation is a **proposed operationalization** extending standard Kripke semantics (which is binary: know/don't know) to a graded scale.
+This extension is novel to our framework and should be understood as an empirical approximation rather than a direct entailment from modal logic.

 #### Limitations of the Correspondence